 For a successful personal injury claim following a lifeguard accident at work, you could receive up to two potential heads of claim:

-We have provided the table below as a guide to potential compensation brackets for various injuries under general damages.
-We used the 16th edition Judicial College Guidelines (JCG) to create this table.
-Legal professionals, such as solicitors working on personal injury claims, can also use the JCG to help them value settlements.
+We have provided the table below as a guide to compensation brackets for various injuries under general damages.
+We used the Judicial College Guidelines (JCG) to create this table.
+Legal professionals, such as solicitors working on personal injury claims, can also use the JCG’s suggested compensation brackets to help them value settlements.

-The figures in the table above are a guide.
-For a more accurate estimation of the payment you could be eligible to receive, please get in touch with a member of our team.
+The rows in the table above are a guide, and the top row isn’t quoted from the JCG.
+For a more personalised estimation of the payment you could be eligible to receive, please get in touch with a member of our team.

 Contact Us For Expert Advice Following A Lifeguard Accident